 The endurance, speed and all terrain manoeuvrability of a Tadano Faun crane was represented at the Xterra cross triathlon championship in Hawaii last autumn.
 For among the leading competitors was Elisabeth Wittmann, coached by her partner and longserving Tadano Faun team member Hans Albert (pictured together, right).

-Just to qualify for the event was an achievement, with a rigorous qualifying process across Europe.
-A total of 520 triathletes qualified for Hawaii, of which 466 reached the finish line.
+Just to qualify for the event was an

+process across Europe.
+A total of 520

+Congratulations to Elisabeth, who finished 12th in her age group.
+We triathletes qualified for Hawaii, of which 466 reached the finish line.